- The second part of the day at the creation.

-Psalms 5:3 My voice shalt thou hear in the morning, O LORD; in the morning will I direct my prayer unto thee, and will look up.
+Psalm 5:3 My voice shalt thou hear in the morning, O LORD; in the morning will I direct my prayer unto thee, and will look up.

-Psalms 59:16 But I will sing of thy power; yea, I will sing aloud of thy mercy in the morning: for thou hast been my defence and refuge in the day of my trouble.
+Psalm 59:16 But I will sing of thy power; yea, I will sing aloud of thy mercy in the morning: for thou hast been my defence and refuge in the day of my trouble.

-Psalms 88:13 But unto thee have I cried, O LORD; and in the morning shall my prayer prevent thee.
+Psalm 88:13 But unto thee have I cried, O LORD; and in the morning shall my prayer prevent thee.